jason9075/KuanJiaPo/README.md

 make stop
 ```

+## Reminders

+Visit `http://localhost:8000/reminder` to schedule audio reminders.
+Upload an
+MP3 file and choose a playback time.
+The server stores reminders in MySQL and
+plays them automatically when the time is reached.
+Playback occurrences are
+counted by the `reminders_played_total` Prometheus metric.
+Reminder audio files
+are stored under `static/reminders` (configurable via `REMINDER_AUDIO_DIR`).

 ## HTTPS Setup

 The web server can run over HTTPS by providing a certificate and key.
 Docker